Michael Jackson: Documentary, Number Ones, second child abuse allegations and acquittal (2002–2005)

 Beginning in May 2002, a documentary film crew led by Martin Bashir followed Jackson for several months.
 The documentary, broadcast in February 2003 as Living with Michael Jackson, showed Jackson holding hands and discussing sleeping arrangements with a twelve-year-old boy.
 He discussed seeing nothing wrong with having sleepovers with minors and sharing his bed and bedroom with various people, which aroused controversy.
 He insisted that the sleepovers were not sexual and that his words had been misunderstood.

 In October 2003, Jackson received the Key to the City of Las Vegas from Mayor Oscar Goodman.
 On November 18, 2003, Sony released Number Ones, a greatest hits album.
-It was certified five times platinum by the RIAA, and ten times platinum in the UK, for shipments of at least 3 million units.
+It was certified five times platinum in the US and ten times platinum in the UK, for shipments of at least 3 million units.

 On December 18, 2003, Santa Barbara authorities charged Jackson with seven counts of child molestation and two counts of intoxicating a minor with alcoholic drinks.
 Jackson denied the allegations and pleaded not guilty.
 The People v.
 Jackson trial began on January 31, 2005, in Santa Maria, California, and lasted until the end of May.
 Jackson found the experience stressful and it affected his health.
 If convicted, he would have faced up to twenty years in prison.
 On June 13, 2005, Jackson was acquitted on all counts.
-FBI files on Jackson, released in 2009, revealed the FBI's role in the 2005 trial and the 1993 allegations, and showed that the FBI found no evidence of criminal conduct on Jackson's behalf.
+FBI files on Jackson, released in 2009, showed that the FBI found no evidence of criminal conduct.